crownpku/Responsible-AI/README.md

 Underlying biases in data can contribute to complex feedback loops that reinforce existing stereotypes.

-Use the following tools to examine data for potential biases.

 ### Build and train model

 #### What methods should I use to train my model?

 Use training methods that build fairness, interpretability, privacy, and security into the model.

-Use the following tools to train models using privacy-preserving, interpretable techniques, and more.

 ### Evaluate model